Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank 1"
 	{
 		// The Super Tank silences itself around survivors.
-		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor cannot hear the Tank's noises.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor cannot hear the Super Tank's noises.
 		// - "Quiet Range"
 		// - "Quiet Range Chance"
-		// "Quiet Hit" - When a survivor is hit by a Tank's claw or rock, the survivor cannot hear the Tank's noises.
+		// "Quiet Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor cannot hear the Super Tank's noises.
 		// - "Quiet Chance"
 		// - "Quiet Hit Mode"
 		// Requires "st_quiet.smx" to be installed.